mwermelinger/jollity/md/manual.md

 remove_metadata(nb, kinds:str)
 ```
 This function removes all Jollity metadata from the cells of the given kinds.
+If kinds is `'all'`, then any notebook-wide Jollity metadata is deleted too.

-This loses information about the different kinds of Markdown cells.
+Removing metadata loses information about the different kinds of Markdown cells.
 For example, after calling this function with `kinds='md:head'`
 Jollity won't be able to distinguish heading cells and process them separately.
 This function is usually called last.